6.1. Working with Vectors¶

 complex conjugate transpose, also referred to as a Hermitian

-operators is the same.
-For matrices with complex numbers, the complex
+with only real numbers.
+For matrices with complex numbers, the

-conjugate is usually desired.
-In mathematical literature, the simple
+complex conjugate is usually desired.
+In mathematical literature, the

 6.1.4.
 Dot Product or Inner Product¶